Evolution of coexisting long and short period stellar activity cycles: Discussion of individual stars

-{\bf HD~128621} (=~$\alpha$~Cen~B, red j symbol) is a K1V star.
-It is about 0.1 dex above the I branch in \Fig{pKG} and its cycle period of $8.1\yr$ is slightly below the predicted one of $11\yr$.
+{\bf HD~128621} (=~$\alpha$~Cen~B, red j symbol) is a K1V star (also $5.4\Gyr$, but with [Fe/H]=0.27).
+It is about 0.1 dex above the I branch in \Fig{pKG} and its cycle period of $8.1\yr$ is slightly below the computed one of $9.7\yr$.

-{\bf HD~201092} (red p symbol) with $B-V=1.37$ is the coolest K~dwarf in our sample.
-Its primary cycle period of $11.7\yr$ agrees well with the predicted value of $9.9\yr$.
+{\bf HD~201092} (red p symbol) with $B-V=1.37$ is the coolest K~dwarf ($3.2\Gyr$) in our sample.
+Its primary cycle period of $11.7\yr$ is close to the computed value of $8\yr$.

-{\bf HD~219834A} (=~94~Aqr, red r symbol) is the most inactive star in our sample ($\log R'_{\rm HK}=-5.07$). \cite{Bal+95} classified it as K5V dwarf, but \cite{San+10} determined it to be a G6/G8IV subgiant.
-Its cycle period of $21\yr$ exceeds the predicted value of $15.4\yr$, but at this low activity level, one expects reduced braking to have set in \citep{MEvS16}, which could be responsible for departures from the prediction.
-This is expected to occur at a critical value of $P_{\rm rot}/\tau\approx2.1$ \citep{vanSaders2016}, which, using \Eq{RHK_relation} corresponds to $\log R'_{\rm HK}=-4.95$.
+{\bf HD~219834A} (=~94~Aqr, red r symbol) is the least active cycling star in our sample ($\log R'_{\rm HK}=-5.07$). \cite{Bal+95} classified it as K5V dwarf, but \cite{San+10} determined it to be a G6/G8IV subgiant.
+Its age is $6.4\Gyr$ and its cycle period of $21\yr$ exceeds the computed value of $13\yr$.
+At this low activity level, one expects reduced magnetic braking to have set in \citep{MEvS16}, which could be responsible for departures from the computed value.
+This is expected to occur at a critical value of $P_{\rm rot}/\tau\approx2.1$ \citep{vanSaders2016}, which, using \Eq{RHK_relation}, corresponds to $\log R'_{\rm HK}=-4.95$.
 This value is marked in \Fig{pKG} by a vertical dotted line.